 1:13:35 – Sinister Minister

-David Penzer asks about Glacier’s real thoughts on Kevin Vanderburg, before letting it slip that fans will be seeing him return soon as they get closer to GFW Bound for Glory.
-Glacier praises Vanderburg, stating that he’s not far behind Paul Heyman when it comes to promoting talent.
-Glacier and Penzer both talk up Vanderburg’s real-life idiosyncrasies and bring up the karaoke business he owns out in Florida.
-Penzer jokes about how he accidentally bumped into him at a resort when the “Sinister Minister” was hosting a karaoke gig, laughs about how Vanderburg looks the way he looks on television in real-life.
+David Penzer asks about Glacier’s real thoughts on James Vandenberg, before letting it slip that fans will be seeing him return soon as they get closer to GFW Bound for Glory.
+Glacier praises Vandenberg, stating that he’s not far behind Paul Heyman when it comes to promoting talent.
+Glacier and Penzer both talk up Vandenberg’s real-life idiosyncrasies and bring up the karaoke business he owns out in Florida.
+Penzer jokes about how he accidentally bumped into him at a resort when the “Sinister Minister” was hosting a karaoke gig, laughs about how Vandenberg looks the way he looks on television in real-life.
 The “satanic look”, the devil boots, the “Ox Baker” eyebrows is all him.
-Glacier says he admires Vanderburg for always living his life on his own terms.
+Glacier says he admires Vandenberg for always living his life on his own terms.

 1:16:55 – Undefeated Streak